 Today we’d like to introduce you to Teresa Eoff.

-Born and raised in South Central LA my whole life, I have always wanted to be an entrepreneur.
-My parents have owned their company, Felix Electric Service, an electrical and construction company since 1986 where they successfully put me and my two younger sisters through 13 years of private school and through college to earn our bachelor degrees.
-I watch them work hard to teach us about ownership and building a life we can be proud of.
+I was born and raised in South Central Los Angeles by my hardworking parents who have owned their company, Felix Electric Service, an electrical and construction company since 1986.
+I watched them make sacrifices to successfully put me and my two younger sisters through 13 years of private school and through college to earn our bachelor’s degrees.
+They always taught us that ownership is important in building a life one can be proud of.

-Finances were my biggest struggle because I did not plan ahead to expand my business to full time.
+In the beginning, finances were my biggest struggle because I did not plan ahead to expand my business to full-time.
 I simply just walked away from my day job and took a leap of faith.
 So my husband and I would set financial goals every month to maintain our household.
-However, I would personally scramble frantically trying to gain clients to supplement our missing income because I didn’t want to let him down.
-I invested in classes on automating business systems and finding ways to run a smart floral business.
-I offer a great client experience and manage my profit margins well, My client base and network in the floral industry has grown tremendously because I have been willing to learn from others, soak in knowledge, and apply it.
-Now I’m seeing great results and do not have to scramble as much.
+In the floral design industry, education is always a necessity as trends change and it can get pretty expensive.
+On top of purchases, all of the systems needed to keep my running going.
+I would feel lots of pressure to gain clients to supplement our missing income because I didn’t want to let my family down.
+I found a way to invest in classes on automating business systems and finding ways to run a smart floral business.
+I no do my best to offer a great client experience and manage my profit margins well.
+My client base and network in the floral industry has grown tremendously because I have been willing to learn from others, soak in knowledge, and apply it.
+Now I’m seeing great results and do not have to stress about things as much.

-As a floral designer, I see myself as an artist.
-I love creating designs that set the tone for an amazing event experience, no matter what the occasion.
-I specialize in lush floral designs and find myself drawn to bohemian chic florals or garden style designs.
-I am most proud of the relationships I build with my clients.
-I have a very calm, down to earth, and laid back personality.
+I definitely see myself as an artist that uses flowers as a medium.
+I love creating designs that set the tone for a beautiful event experience for my clients.
+I specialize in really colorful and lush floral designs and find myself drawn to a garden-style aesthetic.
+I am really proud of the relationships I build with my clients and their trust in my talent and skill.
+I have a very calm, down to earth, and laid-back personality.
 I am completely real and honest with them every step of the way in our design process and I think they appreciate not having to put a guard up around me.
-I treat everyone like family and I truly want them to have the best experience because after all, I’m helping them fulfill their dream as I fulfill my own.
-I am the ultimate dream advocate so if you have design goals you can bet that I’m going to make them happen for you.
+I treat everyone like family and I truly want them to have the best experience with me.
+After all, I’m helping them fulfill their dream as I fulfill my own.
+I am a big dream advocate so if you have design goals, you can trust that I’m going to make them happen for you.

 - Website: www.figureeightevents.com